 Guidance for making withdrawals

-As summer comes to a close, now’s the time to prepare for the new school year by making sure all your account and address information is up-to-date in your CollegeAdvantage Guaranteed 529 Plan.
+During summer, it’s the right time to prepare for the new school year by making sure all your account and address information is up-to-date in your CollegeAdvantage Guaranteed 529 Plan.
 Once you do, you can be confident that your withdrawals to pay for your child’s qualified expenses should not hit any snags.
 Ohio’s 529 Plan offers guidance on how to best request these withdrawals.
 Please remember that as the account owner, you are responsible to maintain the records showing that the Guaranteed 529 withdrawals are used for qualified education expenses for tax records.